Enemy Zero: Plot

 Aboard the AKI space craft, a space station dedicated to biological research, Laura Lewis is in a deep cryogenic slumber.
 The jets of the chamber dissipate as the craft's emergency systems are activated.
 Laura is awakened by a large detonation on her deck.
 Outside a door marked with the letters E0, something of great strength is trying to break free.
 The door is thrown down, and the hallway is filled with a bright, incandescent light, followed by a horrific growl.
 Pipes and the remains of the steel door shift around, as if being stepped on.
 Laura, unaware of what is happening, uses the video phone above her sleep chamber to contact one of her crewmates, Parker.
 Laura watches in confusion as Parker looks away from the monitor, to his room's entryway doors.
 A screech sends him backing up to reach for his gun.
 Laura watches as Parker is mutilated by an unseen enemy.

 Getting dressed and grabbing her gun, Laura heads out to learn what attacked Parker.
 As she ventures through the ship, Laura's earring-shaped "guidance system" gives her aural warnings of invisible enemies (seen escaping in the intro sequence) roaming the ship's corridors.
 She discovers that even the ship's captain Ronny has also been killed by the creatures as well.
 Laura eventually meets up with Kimberley, another crewmate, and they make a plan to rendezvous with the other survivors.
 On their way Kimberley is attacked by an enemy and disappears, forcing Laura to make the journey on her own.
 She meets up with George, the ship's resident computer scientist; as well as David, her lover, and together they plan to head for the escape shuttles.
-Exploring the deceased captain's study, Laura discovers a log file that reveals that goal of the mission is to capture the enemies and bring them back to Earth for use as biological weapons on behalf of Vexx Industries, and that the crew is expendable in case of an accident.
+Exploring the deceased captain's study, Laura discovers a log file that reveals that goal of the mission is to capture the enemies and bring them back to Earth over a 5 year long space journey (2059 - 2064) for use as biological weapons on behalf of Vexx Industries, and that the crew is expendable in case of an accident.